Is SARS-CoV-2 Contagious?

-SARS-CoV-2, which causes COVID-19, is contagious; however, health experts are still uncertain about the exact mode of transmission.
-The CDC reports that SARS-CoV-2 can spread person to person through respiratory droplets.
-This may occur when an infected individual sneezes or coughs near another person.1 This means that transmission can occur between individuals spaced more than six feet apart and that the virus can linger in the air even after a person has left the area.2
+SARS-CoV-2, which causes COVID-19, is contagious; however, health experts are still are still uncertain about the exact mode of transmission.
+Prior to early May 2021, the CDC reported that SARS-CoV-2 was primarily spread person to person through respiratory droplets and often occurred when an infected individual sneezed or coughed near another person.
+This meant that transmission could occur between individuals spaced more than six feet apart and the virus could linger in the air even after a person had left the area.1

-Airborne transmission of the virus, however, appears to play a significant role in virus transmission.
-On February 15, 2021, leading experts in industrial health, public health, and medicine sent a letter to the CDC and White House officials requesting that airborne, or inhalation, transmission of the SARS-CoV-2 virus be promptly addressed and emphasized that ensuring that frontline workers were provided with appropriate respirators and ventilation strategies to reduce the risk of infection and control the spread of the virus.
-These experts also noted that France, Germany, and Austria had recently mandated N95 filtering facepiece respirators (FFRs) for all frontline workers to reduce virus transmission.4
+In early May 2021, the CDC updated information regarding SARS-CoV-2 transmission and acknowledged that airborne transmission of the virus was also a primary mode of transmission.2 This acknowledgement, however, occurred nearly three months after leading experts in industrial health, public health, and medicine had sent a letter to the CDC and White House officials requesting that airborne, or inhalation, transmission of the SARS-CoV-2 virus be promptly addressed and emphasized the need to ensure that frontline workers were provided with appropriate respirators and ventilation strategies to reduce the risk of infection and control the spread of the virus.
+These experts also noted that France, Germany, and Austria had recently mandated N95 filtering facepiece respirators (FFRs) for all frontline workers to reduce virus transmission.3

-During a press conference referencing the letter, Dr. Donald Milton, MD, PhD, stated:
+During a press conference referencing the letter held in mid-February 2021, Dr. Donald Milton, MD, PhD, stated:

-"Government officials must fully recognize inhalation exposure as a major way COVID-19 spreads and take immediate action to control and limit this exposure," and "For months the scientific evidence has been clear: Aerosol transmissions are a major way this virus spreads."5
+"Government officials must fully recognize inhalation exposure as a major way COVID-19 spreads and take immediate action to control and limit this exposure," and "For months the scientific evidence has been clear: Aerosol transmissions are a major way this virus spreads."
+[4

-Virus transmission may also occur when a person touches a contaminated object and then touches their mouth, nose, or eyes.6
+The CDC also reports that SARS-CoV-2 transmission can occur when a person touches a contaminated object and then touches their mouth, nose, or eyes.5

 Persons that do go on to develop COVID-19 illness may experience mild to moderate symptoms and are generally no longer considered infectious 10 days after the onset of initial symptoms.
-Persons who develop severe COVID-19 illness are not likely to be infectious after 20 days post-symptom onset; however, persons who are severely immunocompromised may be capable of shedding the virus for longer than 20 days.10
+Persons who develop severe COVID-19 illness are not likely to be infectious after 20 days post-symptom onset; however, persons who are severely immunocompromised may be capable of shedding the virus for longer than 20 days, and as long as 144 days after testing positive for SARS-CoV-2.10

 The reverse transcriptase quantitative polymerase chain reaction (RT-qPCR) test used to identify individuals infected with the SARS-CoV-2 virus uses a nasal swab to collect RNA from deep within the nasal cavity and is then reverse transcribed into DNA and amplified through cycles.
 Results from a PCR test are reported as a simple “yes” or “no” answer to the question of whether someone is infected.11